A stable and accurate X-FFT solver for linear elastic homogenization problems in 3D: Computational investigations

 \subsubsection{Accuracy}

 With the analytical solution at hand, we compute the relative error in the effective bulk modulus using eq.~\eqref{eq:relError}.
 The resulting errors with respect to the mesh parameter $h$ are shown in Fig.~\ref{fig:effBulkError}.
 We observe that the relative error in the effective bulk modulus is lowest for X-FEM at all resolutions.
 Moreover, a decrease in the error at the rate $\mathcal{O}(h^2)$ is observed as the mesh parameter decreases, which is consistent with previous observations on the convergence of error in the energy norm for X-FEM~\cite[Fig. 6]{moes_computational_2003}.
 The CoVo discretization shows the second-lowest error in the effective bulk modulus.
-Surprisingly, for CoVo, the error in the bulk modulus of Hashin's neutral inclusion decreases superlinearly with increasing resolution, which is not the case for more complex microstructures, compare Lendvai and Schneider~\cite[Fig. 11B-C]{lendvai2024assumed}.
+Surprisingly, for CoVo, the error in the bulk modulus of Hashin's neutral inclusion decreases superlinearly with increasing resolution.
+These findings agree with the observations made by Lendvai et al.~\cite{lendvai2025accurate} for Hashin's neutral inclusion, but differ from the convergence behavior observed for more complex microstructures~\cite{lendvai2024assumed,lendvai2025accurate}.
 The analytical solution of Hashin's neutral inclusion is independent of the Poisson's ratios, but depends on the phases bulk moduli.
 The bulk modulus is a measure of the infinitesimal pressure increase relative to the resulting decrease of the volume.
-One possible reason for the superlinear error convergence of the CoVo discretization in the bulk modulus of Hashin’s neutral inclusion is CoVo’s ability to accurately approximate the volume fraction.
+One possible reason for the superlinear error convergence of the CoVo discretization in the bulk modulus of Hashin’s neutral inclusion is CoVo’s ability to accurately approximate the volume fraction if the level-set based normal computation~\cite{lendvai2024assumed} is used instead of the traditional subvoxel-based normal-estimation technique~\cite{merkert_efficient_2015}.
+For a thorough explanation of the issues with the traditional subvoxel-based normal-estimation technique, we refer to section 3.2 of Lendvai et al.~\cite{lendvai2025accurate}.
 At all resolutions, the Q1R discretization and the P1 discretization show the highest error in the effective bulk modulus at all resolutions, following the rate $\mathcal{O}(h)$ with decreasing mesh parameter.